- WHAT IS DROPSHIPPING?

 Printful has warehouses worldwide that allow you to ship products with fast shipping times no matter what country your products are delivered to.

-If you’re planning on starting your own branded clothing line, Apliiq Is one of the best suppliers for apparel.
+If you’re planning on starting your own branded clothing line, Apliiq Is one of the dropshipping clothing suppliers.
 Apliiq is a dropshipping private label and print-on-demand supplier.

 Their inventory is kept up-to-date with current fashion trends end includes a large variety of styles that you will not find on Printful or other similar supplier sites.
 Apliiq Create all the products themselves and strive to deliver high-quality apparel.